cburgmer/json-path-comparison/bug_reports/Elixir_warpath.md

   ```
   Error:
   ```
-  ** (ArgumentError) raise/1 and reraise/2 expect a module name, string or exception as the first argument, got: {:unsupported_operation, "You are trying to traverse a list using dot notation '$.2', that it's not allowed for list type.
-You can use something like '$[*].2' instead."}
+  You are trying to traverse a list using dot notation '$.2', that it's not allowed for list type.
+You can use something like '$[*].2' instead.
-      lib/cli.ex:10: Jsonpath.CLI.main/1
-      lib/kernel/cli.ex:121: anonymous fn/3 in Kernel.CLI.exec_fun/2
   ```

 - [ ] `$.-1`